 Use a toothpick to make small holes if you want to make it as key chain / to be able inserting a ribbon.

-Use water to stick smaller shapes to a larger shape if you wish too.
+Use water to stick smaller shapes to a larger shape if you wish.
 Water will serve as your glue.
-Do this by using a paint brush or simply dipping your finger into water to make it a bit wet a place the shape where you want it to be placed.
-Have them air dried for overnight.
+Do this by using a paintbrush or simply dipping your finger into the water to make it a bit wet, then place the shape where you want it to be.
+Let them air dry overnight.

-The next day, children were excited to color them.
-I noticed that the shapes turns a bit more harder after letting it air dried for another day before putting color on it.
-We used nail polish to color them.
-I tried to use crayons and it works too.
+The next day, the children were excited to color them.
+I noticed that the shapes turned a bit harder after letting them air dry for another day before applying color.
+We used nail polish to color them, and I found that crayons worked too.

-Additional tip.
-If you'll make a huge batch of clay it is cheaper to use the carpenter's glue or wood glue.
-That's what I have used in this project.
-I have that in our house because I used it repairing our crib.
-1 liter of that glue cost around P80.00.
+Additional tip: If you make a large batch of clay, it is cheaper to use carpenter's glue or wood glue.
+That's what I used for this project.
+I have some at home because I used it to repair our crib.
+One liter of that glue costs around P80.00.

 That's it hope this tutorial helped you.
 Happy crafting!